dexgs/transpo2/README.md

   browser without JavaScript support or from the command line with utilities like cURL or wget.

 - Multiple database backends.
-Transpo supports SQLite, PostgreSQL and MySQL.
+Transpo supports SQLite, PostgreSQL and MySQL/MariaDB.

 ## Usage
 Transpo accepts configuration via environment variables and command line